Netrokona District: History

+Netrokona's history is tied to the Mymensingh region.
+Its early history is not well-known.
+It likely came under the Kamrupa in the ancient period and was ruled by Koch chieftains until the arrival of Islam.

-Shah Sultan Rumi migrated to Netrokona in 1053 CE where he preached the religion of Islam to the local people.
+Traditions in Netrokona tell of Shah Sultan Rumi who migrated to Madanpur in Atpara Upazila in 1053 CE where he preached the religion of Islam to the local people and converted the Koch king Ganesh, well before Muslim rule in the region.
 He is believed to have been the earliest Sufi saint to have visited Bengal.
+The region was eventually was captured by the Sultans of Bengal.
+They built several forts to control the area, such as the Ruaylbari Fort in present-day Kendua upazila, but the region was long out of direct rule.
+Khaliajuri in the Haor region was long ruled by a series of Hindu chieftains into the Mughal period.
+The region was part of the domains of Isa Khan before the Mughal conquest, when it was made part of the sarkar of Bazuha.
 During the Mughal period, a three-domed mosque was constructed in modern-day Atpara.

 In 1880, the British Raj approved the area as a mahakuma administrative region.
 It was effective on 3 January 1882 when the region was officially named as Netrakona Mahakuma before that it was named by Kaliganj.
 During the British period, Shyam Biswas, a Bengali Hindu zamindar, was noted to be very cruel and abusive towards the inhabitants living in his land.
 He had certain regulations, such as no one passing his front yard wearing shoes or slippers.
 Social reformers from the village of Amati, Sonafor Uddin, Muktul Husayn Khan, Shariat Khan, Anfar Uddin, Manfar Uddin and Jafar Uddin organised people against this humiliation, rising against Biswas.
 Their revolution was soon followed in other parts of the district.

-During the Bangladesh Liberation War, freedom fighters attacked the Atpara Thana on 19 August 1971.
-They murdered the Officer-in-Charge of the Thana as well as a number of Razakars, and they also looted arms and ammunition from the Thana.
+During the Bangladesh War of Independence, pro-independence militants attacked Atpara Thana on 19 August 1971.
+They murdered the Officer-in-Charge of the thana as well as a number of Razakars, and they also looted arms and ammunition from the Thana.
 On 7 October, a battle was fought in Atpara, leading to the death of three more Razakars.

-The Government of Bangladesh converted Netrakona Mahakuma to Netrokona District on 17 January 1984.
+The Government of Bangladesh under Hussain Muhammad Ershad converted Netrakona Mahakuma to Netrokona District on 17 January 1984.